GingerKiwi/gingerkiwi-blog-2023/src/blog/2023-11-07-a-handful-of-quick-a11y-tips-for-devs.md

 Landmarks are section tags such as header, nav, main, and footer that identify different core sections of a page.

 **Why should developer use semantic landmarks?**
-1. allow users of screen readers and other assistive tech to navigate the page just like a user using their eyes
+1. They allow users of screen readers and other assistive tech to navigate the page just like a user using their eyes.
 2. Makes it easier for others to read your code.
 Who wants to get lost in an endless sea of divs?

-**How to use semantic landmarks in your code**:
+**How to use semantic landmarks in your code**
 1. All text on a page should be contained between a pair of landmark tags
 2. If you have multiple incidences of a particular landmark - such as nav in both your header and footer, use either "aria-label" or "aria-labelledby" to show the difference between the two.